serzhshakur/test-automation-training/4-configuring-selenide/readme.md

 * `AfterEachCallback`
 * `AfterAllCallback`

-In our case we will implement two of them `BeforeAllCallback` and `BeforeEachCallback`
+In our case we will implement three of them `BeforeAllCallback`, `BeforeEachCallback` and `AfterEachCallback`

 ```aidl
 public class SelenideCallbacks implements BeforeAllCallback, BeforeEachCallback {